Commissioner Karachi

-The Commissioner Karachi Division is the top executive of the Karachi Division, overseeing all maters within the division.
-The position holder is a Grade-21 Officer who reports to the Chief Secretary and the Chief Minister.
+The Commissioner Karachi Division is the top executive of the Karachi Division, Pakistan, overseeing all maters within the division.
+The position holder is a Grade-21 Officer who reports to the Provincial Chief Minister and the Provincial Chief Secretary.
 The position is deemed as one of the most important posts in Pakistan.

 The current Commissioner Karachi Division is Syed Hassan Naqvi, an officer of the Pakistan Administrative Service.

 The Commissioner Karachi Division is the central authority within the entire division, with all deputy commissioners serving within the jurisdictions of the division reporting to the commissioner.
 Currently there are seven districts within the division, thus seven deputy commissioners report to the commissioner.

 Commissioner Karachi is the Chief Controller of Civil Defense within the division, thus responsible for the law and order situation.

 Roles and powers of the Commissioner Karachi Division

 The principal workplace of the Commissioner is the Commissioner Office, located in heart of Karachi Division.
 The official residence, known as Commissioner House, is near the Commissioner Office.
 The Commissioner is the chief executive who exercises the authority of the Government of Sindh in the division.
 In practice, the Commissioner nominates the Deputy Commissioners who serve as the top-executives of their districts.

 The Commissioner serves as the Chief Coordinating Officer between the Federal and Provincial Governments along with its allies, spearheading joint efforts of coordination.

 The Commissioner Karachi is usually always in charge/Chairman of: